waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # General Lessons
 - Scripted Events: Scripted encounters (like Suicune sightings) are based on visible sprites in the Map Objects list, not hidden tile triggers.
 If the sprite is not present, the event cannot be triggered by walking.
 [Turn 22217]
-- Ecruteak Geography: There are two distinct buildings in northern Ecruteak.
+- Ecruteak Geography: There are two buildings in northern Ecruteak.
 The NW building leads to the Burned Tower.
 The NE building (Barrier Station) leads to the Tin Tower.
 The Wise Trio appears in the Barrier Station after getting the Clear Bell.
 [Turn 22217]

 # Strategy: Suicune Hunt (Crystal Version)
+- Sighting 1: Burned Tower (Complete)
-- Sighting 2 (Goal): Cianwood City.
+- Sighting 2: Cianwood City (Complete)
-    - How: Walk to the extreme northern edge of Cianwood City (above the Gym).
-Suicune will be standing there and flee when approached.
-[Hypothesis: This sighting was missed or didn't trigger correctly.]
+    - Note: Observed Suicune at (10, 14) and defeated Eusine.
+[Verified]
 - Sighting 3: Route 42 Central Island.
-    - How: Surf from the mainland (e.g., from (13, 8)) to the island.
-Use Cut at (24, 13) to enter the grove.
-Approach the three Apricorn trees.
-Suicune will be standing near them and flee when approached.
+    - Status: Explored grove [Turns 22256-22291].
+No sprite found.
+[Turn 22311]
 - Sighting 4: Route 36 (Sudowoodo junction).
-    - How: Approach the junction at (35, 9) after the Route 42 sighting.
-Suicune will appear and flee.
+    - Status: Explored junction (35, 9).
+No sprite found.
+[Turn 22311]
 - Sighting 5: Tin Tower 1F (Final Battle).
     - How: Enter Tin Tower 1F via the NE Barrier Station in Ecruteak City.
 Requires Clear Bell and defeating the Wise Trio.
 - Sequence: Burned Tower -> Cianwood -> Route 42 -> Route 36 -> Tin Tower.
-- Note: Scripted sightings are sprite-based.
-If Suicune is not at Route 42, re-verify previous steps or check for missed triggers.
-- Current Status: Island grove thoroughly explored.
-No Suicune sprite found.
-Checking Route 36 junction.
-[Turn 22308]
+- Current Status: Suicune missing from Route 42 and 36.
+Heading to Ecruteak to consult Wise Trio.
+[Turn 22311]

 # Suicune Battle Strategy (Crystal)
 - Location: Tin Tower 1F (Final Sighting).